1. BT Red Nose Climb on Kilimanjaro

 5. Summit on the Summit Team

-Hosting some of the most famous celebrities to ever step foot on the mountain, the Summit on the Summit climb was conducted to raise awareness about the global clean-water crisis.
+Hosting some of the most famous celebrities to ever set foot on the mountain, the Summit on the Summit climb was conducted to raise awareness about the global clean-water crisis.
 Among the celebrities was Jessica Biel, Kenna, Emile Hirsch, Santigold and Lupe Fiasco.
 The group battled snow, sleet, rain and freezing temperatures, however, all the team made it to the summit, including the documentary team and the 248 porters!
 The documentary was filmed as a one-off 90 minute special for MTV.

 6. Ann Curry